Timeline and recovery

 What the timeline shows

-Open the timeline from the document side panel.
-Each entry shows who made the change, when it happened, and what kind of change it was.
+Open the timeline from the document side panel by clicking the icon.
+Each entry shows who made the change, when it happened, and a short summary of the change.

 Timeline entries include: